penhoorn/pb-hd-tools/README.md

 ## Usage

-There one script `pb-hd-tools.py` to run all functionality: counting, filtering, or masking.
+There is one Python script `pb-hd-tools.py` to run all functionality: counting, filtering, or masking.

 ```
 usage: pb-hd-tools.py [-h] [-f] [-m] infile outfile